-- Improve your website’s SEO (and subsequently, its organic traffic).
+1. Improve your website’s SEO (and subsequently, its organic traffic)

-When you dive into the information and insights provided in Google Search Console, you’ll learn things like which pages are getting the most (and least) traffic, or be able to take action when a once-popular piece of content seems to take a nose-dive in search rankings.
+When you dive into the detailed information and insights provided in Google Search Console, you’ll learn things like which pages are getting the most (and least) traffic or be able to take action when a once-popular piece of content seems to take a nose-dive in search rankings.

 Need another reason to love it?
-Google Search Console lets you see where your website needs maintenance work, from crawl errors that need to be fixed to keywords that aren’t pulling in traffic.
-It also alerts you about security issues and indexing problems — which can adversely affect your search rankings.
+Google Search Console lets you see where your website needs maintenance work, from crawl errors that need to be fixed to keywords that aren’t pulling in organic traffic.
+It also alerts you about security issues and indexing problems that can adversely affect your search rankings.
 If you like being “in the know,” Google Search Console will be a game-changer.

 Who Should Use Search Console?

 Anyone with a website should have a basic understanding of Google Search Console.
-Whether you’re just starting out, or already deep in the SEO trenches, GSC can help you get a leg up.
+GSC can help you get a leg up, whether you’re just starting out or already deep in the SEO trenches.

-- Business Owners: Even if you won’t be using Search Console yourself, familiarize yourself with the basics — knowing what features are available in Google Search Console will help you understand how the business can leverage its information to gain visibility.
+- Business Owners: Even if you won’t be using Search Console yourself, familiarize yourself with the basics.
+Knowing what features are available in Google Search Console will help you understand how your business can leverage its information to gain visibility.